qgoestch/sinecity_testcases/README.md

 ## Examples

-Results and code architecture is described in the pdf forms placed in the ressources folder.
+Results and code architectures are described in the pdf forms placed in the ressources folder.
 All cases are described and the solutions are provided.

 ## Tests

-From any of the case*_*.py, figures from the CFA conference proceeding can be recovered and recalculated.
+In the main folder, for a given case, the scripts `case*_*.py` recalculate the exact same case presented in the conference proceeding paper.
+The script `analytic_test_grounds.py` allows the test of the analytic solution for ground reflection compared to the literature.

 ## Documentation